 - Passport information — passport number, date of issue, place of issue, and expiry date

 - Provisional travel itinerary — dates and destinations of the applicant’s planned trip to the Schengen Area.
-Applicants must be sure to include their initial port of entry into Schengen territory along with this information
+Applicants must be sure to include their initial port of entry into Schengen territory along with this information.

-Applicants whose ETIAS applications are approved will be notified via email.
+Israeli applicants whose ETIAS applications are approved will be notified via email.
 Once they receive this notification, they should print it and carry it with them so that they can present it to transport authorities on their way out of Israel or to border authorities upon entry into the Schengen Area.

 The ETIAS is expected to have an application acceptance rate of close of 95%.
-For the small number of travelers who have their applications rejected, it will be possible to appeal the rejection by submitting an appeal directly to the member state through which they intend to enter the Schengen Area.
+For the small number of travellers who have their applications rejected, it will be possible to appeal the rejection by submitting an appeal directly to the member state through which they intend to enter the Schengen Area.
 Their appeal will then be processed independently by this member state.

-How Long Does It Take to Get ETIAS from Israel?
+How long does it take to get ETIAS from Israel?

-Thanks to the electronic nature of the ETIAS for Israeli Citizens, most applicants will receive their approval notifications by email within minutes of successfully submitting their ETIAS Application, provided they have filled in the application form correctly.
+Thanks to the electronic nature of the ETIAS for Israeli citizens, most applicants will receive their approval notifications by email rapidly – sometimes within minutes of successfully submitting their ETIAS application, provided they have filled in the application form correctly.

 There are, however, occasional delays in processing, and to avoid travel disruption, all Israeli nationals are advised to ensure that they obtain their ETIAS well in advance of their trip to the Schengen Area.